Round 1

 Round Three

-Despite the arrival of the new delta variant, we are fully reopened.
+Despite the arrival of the new omicron variant, we are fully reopened.
 They quarantine anyone who has been near someone who comes down with COVID-19.
 My unit currently has less than 15 people left.
 We were all quarantined when the outbreak came.
 It’s 2022, and COVID-19 is still growing strong.